magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_linking_concept.md

 }
 {% endhighlight js%}

-Here the local `visibilityChanged` property is a function that will be called when the `visibility` property of the `provider` component changes.
+Here the local `visibilityChanged` property is a method that will be called when the `visibility` property of the `provider` component changes.
 It recieves the new value as an argument.
+If the local property is not a function, it will be set to the new value.
 The external property has to be an observable in order for `listens` to have any effect.

 Example of using `listens` in a component's configuration `.xml` file: